Professional organization? What’s in it for me?

 We are trying to increase the ways we can offer benefits to chapter members.
 How strong is the STC chapter in Denmark?

-2. Tom Johnson responds:
+3. Tom Johnson

 Your reply is certainly thought-provoking.
 I’m sorry to hear the Nordic chapter dissolved.
 Right now our chapter has 140 members, with about 45 who are active.
 But “active” is defined as showing up to the meetings, which are becoming less appealing despite the good presenters.
 One reason I started Tech Writer Voices was to appeal to people who don’t come to meetings.
 But you know, most don’t listen to the recorded presentations either.